 Thanks to Alex Liddle for this excellent presentation discussing how to critique a scientific paper.

-We have compiled the following unofficial guide to trainees coming to the North of England Bone and Soft Tissue Tumour Service.
-It contains key topics in the curriculum to which you may get exposure in this attachment, competence levels for surgical procedures and other useful information.
+We have compiled the following unofficial guide to trainees coming to an Orthopaedic Oncology attachment.
+It contains key topics in the curriculum to which you may get exposure in the attachment, competence levels for surgical procedures and other useful information.

 - Know the diagnosis